 Deep cycle solar tubular gel (VRLA)

-The most basic type is the flooded lead-acid battery where the electrolyte (acid) is in liquid form.
+The oldest and most basic type is the flooded lead-acid battery where the electrolyte (acid) is in liquid form.
 Until 10-12 years ago flooded batteries were the most common deep cycle battery available and are still used for some large off-grid systems.
 During the charging and discharging of a flooded battery volatile gases are produced and are vented out of the battery to prevent the build-up of pressure.
-The disadvantage of this is that over time the electrolyte level is reduced and needs to be topped up, however this also enables the battery to be maintained and thus flooded batteries can last a long time (up to 20 years or more) if regular maintenance is performed.
+The disadvantage of this is that the electrolyte level is reduced and needs to be topped up regulary, however this also enables the battery to be maintained and thus flooded batteries can last a long time (up to 20 years or more) if regular maintenance is performed.

 VRLA or valve regulated lead-acid batteries (AGM and Gel) work in the same way as a flooded battery but sealed in a leak proof enclosure with the electrolyte in a non-liquid form.
 VRLA batteries use a gas recombination system which recombines the gases created during the charging/ discharging process back into the battery.
 This prevents almost all losses (close to 99%) of electrolyte through gassing.
 These batteries are thus non-serviceable or maintenance free as they are sealed and there is no chance of acid spillage.
 This means they are much safer, easier to handle and transport than flooded batteries.